Nexmo/station/_tutorials/private-sms-communication.md

 });
 ```

 We return a `204` status (`No content`) to represent successful receipt of the message.
-This is an important step, because if we don't acknowedge receipt Nexmo's servers will make repeated attempts to deliver it.
+This is an important step, because if we don't acknowledge receipt Nexmo's servers will make repeated attempts to deliver it.

 ### Determine how to route the SMS